jow-/nlbwmon/README.md

 <dd>Order output by the specified column.
 Prefix column with a - to invert order.</dd>

 <dt>-t YYYY-MM-DD</dt>
-<dd>Lookup data in the specified database, in the format YYYY-MM-DD.
+<dd>Read data from the specified database, instead of the active database.
 Use the list command to view available databases.</dd>

 <dt>-n</dt>
 <dd>Use plain numbers, dont divide to get K, M, G, etc.</dd>